 More than one [Interconnect Model] may be available for a specific simulation.
 The EDA tool may choose any of the available models but, in general, should choose a model preferring a model that matches by Pin_name, then Model_name and finally Default.

 An Interconnect Model will Source Touchstone will reference a Touchstone File with N Ports.
 N is either determined from the N in the .sNp file name extension for a Touchstone I file or from the [Number of Ports] record in a Touchstone II file.
-The [Number of Terminals] in the Interconnect Model shall either be N, N+1 or 2*N. The Terminal Rules for each of these three cases is described below:
+The [Number of Terminals] in the Interconnect Model shall either be N+1.
+The Terminal Rules is described below:

-[Number of Terminals] is N

-EDA tool shall use IBIS-ISS node Global Ground (node 0) as the reference node for each of the N ports.

-Terminal/Port Mapping

-Terminal Port

-1 1

-2 2

-…

-N N

-If a Port is not connected, then it shall be terminated with a resistor to Global Ground.
-The resistance shall be the Port Reference Impedance.

-[Number of Terminals] is N+1
+[

 The EDA tool shall use the Pin_name or Signal_name specified in the Terminal “N+1” record as the reference node for each of the N ports.